![]() |

 template <class CharT, class Traits, class Clock, class Duration> std::basic_istream<CharT, Traits>& operator>>(std::basic_istream<CharT, Traits>& is, time_point<Clock, Duration>& tp);

-Effects: reads a time_point
+Effects: reads a time_point from the input stream.

-If a format error is found, the input stream state will be set to failbit
+If a format error is found, the input stream state will be set to failbit.

 Returns: the input stream